 Summer – bringing warmer days, sunny skies and a potentially high electric bill.
-With rising temperatures outside it is always a relief to retreat into a cool, air-conditioned home.
+With rising temperatures outside it is always a relief to retreat into a cool, air conditioned home.
 But as electricity usage spikes during the summer months and bills become more substantial, many look for ways to save.
-So, what can people do to save money on air conditioning?
+So, what can people do to save money on AC?

 To discover the best way to save money on energy this summer, the Data Science team analyzed these two hypotheses to find out which delivers the most savings.

 Many households are unoccupied during the weekday, with people at work and the kids at school.
 The team compared energy usage of homes that did not set back their thermostats, to those that used a setback between 1° to 10° over an 8-hour period, while controlling for outdoor temperature.

 Because the outdoor temperature and the desired internal temperature are principal factors of this analysis, let’s assume for the interpretation of our results that the average outdoor temperature is 85° and the desired internal temperature is a refreshing 68°.